Bring 2 large, tall pots of water to a boil. One will be for the spaghetti, one for the lobsters. It's best if the lobster pot has a lid.

 Cook the spaghetti in the second pot of boiling water along with 2 tablespoons of salt.
 Cook the pasta for 2 minutes less than indicated on the package instructions.
 Reserve 1 cup of pasta water and drain the spaghetti.

 Add the lobster meat, reserved lobster legs and pasta to the tomato sauce and toss together for about a minute, adding pasta water as needed.
-Serve immediately with torn basil, if using.
+Serve immediately with the spaghetti and torn basil, if using.